 Confess it.
 Repent of it.
 Commit to continually turn away from it.

 Our God is a God of abundance!
 Ask Him for what you need.
 He has enough energy, motivation, and perseverance to help you get through the many tasks your day requires.
 He cares about every little part of our lives and He can work even in our most mundane situations.God cares about every little part of our lives; He can work even in our most mundane situations.
 Click To Tweet

 Pray as you begin a homemaking task.
 Ask for God’s help to work efficiently, make decisions quickly, and to know when to stop so you don’t get overwhelmed.

 This is a prayer I wrote for all of us reluctant homemakers out there.
-You can click on the image to get a printable version.
+You can subscribe to my newsletter below to get the printable version.
 I’ve posted mine in my laundry room, right beside where I keep my vacuum and mop.
 Put it wherever you need a reminder that this business of keeping a home matters to God.